Trainability of Dissipative Perceptron-Based Quantum Neural Networks

 Here, we analyze the trainability and the existence of barren plateaus in a class of QNNs that we refer to as {\it dissipative QNNs} (DQNNs).
 In a DQNN each node within the network corresponds to a qubit~\cite{kouda2005qubit}, and the connections in the network are modelled by quantum perceptrons~\cite{altaisky2001quantum,sagheer2013autonomous,siomau2014quantum,torrontegui2019unitary,tacchino2019artificial,beer2020training}.
 The term dissipative refers to the fact that ancillary qubits form the output layer, while the qubits from the input layer are discarded.
 This architecture has seen significant recent attention and has been proposed as a scalable approach to QNNs~\cite{beer2020training,bondarenko2020quantum,poland2020no}.
 In particular, in Ref.~\cite{beer2020training}, based on small scale numerical experiments, it was speculated that dissipative quantum neural networks do not suffer from the barren plateau (vanishing gradient) problem.
 However, contrary to Ref.~\cite{beer2020training}, we here analytically prove that DQNNs are not immune to barren plateaus.
 For example, DQNNs with deep global perceptrons are untrainable despite the dissipative nature of the architecture.

-Our aim here is to study the large-scale trainability of DQNNs.
+Here we study the large-scale trainability of DQNNs.
 In particular, we focus on tasks where DQNNs are employed to learn a unitary matrix connecting input and output quantum states and for general supervised quantum machine learning tasks where training data consists of quantum states and corresponding classical labels.
 For these tasks, we show that the barren plateau phenomenon can also arise in DQNNs.
 We also discuss certain conditions (e.g., the structure and depth of the DQNN) under which one could avoid a barren plateau and achieve trainability.
-In particular, our work implies that scalability is not guaranteed, and without careful thought of the structure of DQNNs, their gradients may vanish exponentially in the number of qubits.
-As a by-product of our analysis of specific perceptron architectures, we also show that DQNNs are as expressible as hardware-efficient QNNs are special cases of DQNNs.
+In particular, our work implies that scalability is not guaranteed, and without careful thought of the structure of DQNNs, their gradients may vanish exponentially in the system size.
+As a by-product of our analysis of specific perceptron architectures, we also show that hardware-efficient QNNs are special cases of DQNNs.
 Therefore, many important results for hardware-efficient QNNs, such as the ones studied in Refs.~\cite{mcclean2018barren,cerezo2020cost} also hold for DQNNs.
 Finally, we remark that we employ novel analytical techniques in our proofs (different from those used in Refs.~\cite{mcclean2018barren,cerezo2020cost}), which were necessary to develop due to the dissipative nature of DQNNs.
 Our techniques may be broadly useful in the study of the scaling of other QNN architectures.